rodcortre/umveltest/README.md

 # umveltest

-umveltest is an android application to display data in the form of an infinite and detailed list of rick and morty
+umveltest is an react native application to display data in the form of an infinite and detailed list of rick and morty

 ## Installation